cleissonbarbosa/cleissonbarbosa.github.io/_posts/2023-10-19-machine-learning-with-rust.md

 ```bash
 cargo run
 ```
-This will print the prediction to the console.
+This will print the prediction to the console, which should be `10.20`.

 ## Conclusion